-A happening took place inside a hammam in Istanbul, based on a saying that in a hammam souls open up like mussels in steam.
-By also giving shape to the philosophical approach “All that is solid melts into air”, at this happening ice-structures after their construction inside the hammam were being left to constantly open up, change, melt and finally vanish into water vapours.
+During our residency at Halka Art in Istanbul, a happening took place inside a hammam, based on a saying that in a hammam souls open up like mussels in steam.
+By also giving shape to the philosophical idea “All that is solid melts into air”, ice-structures after being installed inside the hammam were left to constantly open up, change, melt and finally vanish into water vapours.

 The ice was provided by the local fish market.

-The happening was supported by the Halka art Residency, located in the alternative district: Moda, Kadiköy; the Hammam was located at Üsküdar, both at the east/Asian side of Istanbul.
+The happening was supported by the Halka Art Residency, located in the alternative district Moda, Kadiköy; the Hammam is located at Üsküdar, both at the East/Asian side of Istanbul.

 In collaboration with Gökçe Pekcan